Nabilaahmed2000/Nabilaahmed2000/SETUP.md

 ---

 **Note:** After pushing these changes, wait a few minutes for GitHub to process the workflows, then check your profile!

+## Permission fix applied

+If your previous workflow run failed with a 403 when pushing to the `output` branch (error: "Permission to ... denied to github-actions[bot]"), we've applied two fixes in the workflows:

+- The job now declares `permissions: contents: write` so the `GITHUB_TOKEN` has push rights.
+- The gh-pages action now receives the token explicitly via `github_token: ${{ secrets.GITHUB_TOKEN }}`.

+After this change, re-run the workflow (Actions → Generate Snake → Run workflow) or push a small commit to `main` to trigger it.
+Then check the `output` branch again for the generated SVG files.